TABLE OF CONTENTS

 The firearms industry is booming, and Georgia is a great place to apply for an FFL.
 Although they have a yearly additional licensing procedure, it’s relatively inexpensive and straightforward.
 If getting into the firearms industry is a career move you want to make, then Georgia is a great place to start.

 After you get your FFL, your next challenge will be securing payment processing.
 The firearms industry is considered high-risk because of all the regulations surrounding it.
-Your best bet is to set up a high-risk merchant account so you can accept payments hassle-free.
+Your best bet is to set up a high-risk merchant account with a gun-friendly merchant service provider so you can accept payments hassle-free.
 Contact us today to see what we can do for you!

 High-Risk Businesses Wanted